Skip to content

 extern fn host_respond(ptr: [*]const u8, len: u32) void;

-var app: zeish.WasmApp = undefined;
+var app: web.WasmApp = undefined;

-var client: planck.Client = undefined;
+var client: *planck.PlanckClient = undefined;

 export fn init() i32 {